efr004/mtg-game-engine/README.md

 # mtg-game-engine
-A working Magic: The Gathering game engine
+A working Magic: The Gathering game engine.